New NFL policy will fine teams if players kneel during national anthem

 The NFL announced Wednesday that all players who are on the field when the national anthem is heard before a game must stand — or they can choose to remain in the locker room without penalty.

-The league's teams agreed unanimously to the new policy during a spring meeting in Atlanta, and they will be subject to a fine if one of their player disobeys, NFL Commissioner Roger Goodell said at a news conference.
+The league's teams agreed unanimously to the new policy during a spring meeting in Atlanta, and they will be subject to a fine if a player disobeys, NFL Commissioner Roger Goodell said at a news conference.

 While the move is in response to dozens of players over the past year kneeling as a form of protest over social justice issues, the guidelines aren't specific about what constitutes a sign of disrespect directed toward the anthem.
 It was also unclear the amount of a fine.